-- Many countries require that the International Health Certificate be endorsed by the USDA.
+- Many countries require that the USDA endorse the International Health Certificate.

-- Certification requirements vary from country to country so it is EXTREMELY IMPORTANT to contact that country’s consulate or embassy for imformation about any requirements that you must meet.
+- Certification requirements vary from country to country, so it is EXTREMELY IMPORTANT to contact that country’s consulate or embassy for information about any requirements that you must meet.

 - Pet owners need to be familiar with the country’s specific requirements before traveling to avoid possible pet quarantine.

 - Begin planning your trip as early as possible.